jgarbett44/surfs_up/README.md

 ## Overview

-We have a business plan for an ice cream/surf shop on the island of Oahu; however, one possible investor wants to know more about the weather.
+We have a business plan for an ice cream/surf shop on the island of Oahu; however, one major investor is worried about the weather.
 To satisfy his concerns, we performed analytics on a weather data set.

 ## Results